 - Excessive consumption of alcohol

 - An infection caused by fungi, bacteria, or viruses

-While most of these causes can be modified to lower risk of oral cancer, the rising rate of HPV has caused many new oral cancer cases that are not tied to tobacco or alcohol use.
+While most of these causes can be modified to lower the risk of oral cancer, the rising rate of HPV has caused many new oral cancer cases that are not tied to tobacco or alcohol use.

 The Symptoms of Oral Cancer

 Oral cancer can often be hard to spot on your own, but some of the most common warning signs include:

 - Swollen or thick oral tissue

 - Rough or scaly patches of oral tissue

 - A sore in the mouth that bleeds often